molily/molily.de/_posts/2017-11-25-robust-javascript.md

 null();
 ```

 This seems obvious.
 Why would you try to call a number as if it was a function?
-You wouldn’t do that on purpose when writing the code, but it happens in production.
+You would not do that on purpose when writing the code, but it happens in production.
 Let’s look at this example:

 ```js
 window.frobnicateFoo();